 At the helm of The Walking Dead‘s wardrobe is South Africa’s own Eulyn Womble, a talented costume designer who has turned monster apparel into an art form.

-For those that do not know, Eulyn was born in Cape Town South Africa.
+For those that do not know, Eulyn Womble was born in Cape Town, South Africa.
 So her career was started locally.
 Which local films did you work on?

 Eulyn Womble: I worked with Leon Schuster on Oh Shucks, I’m Gatvol.
 And many local and international commercials.
 My hometown, Cape Town, is a popular destination for film and television production.
 We have a well-trained and hard-working crew, a beautiful landscape and gorgeous models.